-Rafa Benitez is confident about winning back Chelsea fans
+Rafa Benitez is confident about winning back the Chelsea fans

 The Spaniard was appointed as the manager of the London club after Roman Abramovich unceremoniously sacked Roberto Di Matteo.
 Di Matteo’s dismissal, despite winning the Champions League last season, came as a shock for the fans and players and the appointment of Benitez was met with further disapproval.